hectorbennett/command-pattern/README.md

 ## Implementing in Rust

 Although some parts of the above python example can be translated very straighforwardly, there are some parts that will require some extra thought.

+### Graph struct

-Let's start with the Graph class, which is adapted without any real unexpected changes:
+Let's start with the Graph struct, which is adapted without any real unexpected changes:

 ```rust
 // rust/src/graph.rs